Preventing Family Abduction

 - Obtain a passport for your child, and notify the passport office that your child is not to leave the country without your written permission.

-Keep completed child ID documents for each child, you can find these in our free Child Safety Kit.
+Keep completed child ID documents for each child, you can find these in our free Child Safety Kit (includes Internet Safety information).
 Update the color photo every six months.